-While the merger announcement and post-merger integration process where the two firms come together is filled with uncertainty, veterans of these experiences understand that there are both risks and opportunities in the situation.
-Before making a rash maneuver and jumping off too quickly, it pays to be patient, assess your opportunities and make an informed decision about your future with the new organization.
+While the merger announcement and post-merger integration process between the two firms is filled with uncertainty, veterans of these experiences understand that there are both risks and opportunities in the situation.
+Before making a rash maneuver and jumping off too quickly, it pays to be patient, assess your opportunities, and make an informed decision about your future with the new organization.

 Why Firms Merge

 A tremendous amount of money is spent every year by firms acquiring competitors, suppliers, strategic partners, or start-ups.
 The rationale for these investment activities typically falls into one of the following categories:

 - A perceived opportunity for significant cost savings and improved profits based on size and reach